Foreword

 You’ll find two kinds of chapters in this book: concept chapters and project chapters.
 In concept chapters, you’ll learn about an aspect of Calyxium.
 In project chapters, we’ll build small programs together, applying what you’ve learned so far.
 Chapters 2, 12, and 21 are project chapters; the rest are concept chapters.

-Chapter 1 explains how to install Calyxium, how to write a “Hello, world!”
+Chapter 1 explains how to install Calyxium, how to write a “Hello, world!” program.

 Chapter 2 is a hands-on introduction to writing a program in Calyxium, having you build up a number guessing game.
 Here we cover concepts at a high level, and later chapters will provide additional detail.
 If you want to get your hands dirty right away, Chapter 2 is the place for that.